ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ```
 #### On Windows 11:
 * Right clicking on each of them ("ViewingActivity.csv" and "BillingHistory.csv")
-* Click “Copy as path”
+* Click: “Copy as path”
 * Replace the expression in the brackets with the copied file path

 #### On Mac: